svapreddy/clearx/README.md

 #### Usage:

-There are three steps involved in using `ClearX`.
+There are two steps involved in using `ClearX`.

 ##### Create a data store: